 America's First War On Drugs

 The use of opium in the United States reached its peak around the 1880s and 1890s, drumming up hefty criticism from concerned American families and politicians alike.
-One of the results was the passing of the Chinese Exclusion Act in 1882, which not only prohibited Chinese laborers from immigrating to the U.S. but also banned all opium imports.
+One of the results was the passing of the Chinese Exclusion Act in 1882, which not only prohibited Chinese laborers from immigrating to the United States but also banned all opium imports.

 Then there was the Pure Food and Drug Act of 1906 which made it more difficult to allow such drugs and medicines as opium to enter the country.
 The Act was a direct precedent for the eventual creation of the Food and Drug Administration (FDA).